 Given our geographical location and the subject matter of our classes, students are actively encouraged to participate in community engagement through classes that incorporate this important component into the curricula.
 Visit the website of the Center for Community Service-Learning for further details.

-The 27 units of upper-division work, which must be selected from Spanish courses numbered 300 or above, must include:
+The 28 units of upper-division work, which are selected from Spanish courses numbered 300 or above, must include:

 A minimum of 15 upper-division units must be taken on the USD campus.

-2. 12 units of upper-division courses (numbered 300 and above).
+- 12 units of upper-division courses (numbered 300 and above).
 Prerequisites: Fourth-semester competency in Spanish and approval of the department chair.

 A minimum of 6 upper-division units must be taken on the USD campus for the minor.